PistachioPony/gamesparks-docs/Tutorials/Database Access and Cloud Storage/Searching for Players and Teams.md

 ---
-src: /Tutorials/Database access and cloud storage/Searching for Players and Teams.md
+src: /Tutorials/Database Access and Cloud Storage/Searching for Players and Teams.md
 ---

 # Searching for Specific Players and Teams